What are the rules and regulations involving traveling via airplane with a pet?

 For more information, see the FAA’s fact sheet Pets in the Passenger Cabin, the American Veterinary Medical Association’s Traveling with Your Pet FAQs. and the US DOT’s guidelines about transporting live animals.

-Get the animal scoop from the horse’s mouth — so to speak — by checking out these pet pages on some of the major airlines’ sites:
+Get the scoop from the horse’s mouth — so to speak — by checking out these flying with pets info pages on the major airlines’ sites: